CreArts-Community/CreArts-Obsidian-Vault/README.md

 - [ ] DeepL (10% done)
 - [ ] DeepL Write *(10% done)*

+# Install

+1. Download the or Clone the full repository
+2. Move the folder to your liked location
+3. Load the folder as your new vault in Obsidian.

 # Credits:
 CreArts-Obsidian builds on kepano's Minimal theme and adds artistic flair and customization options.